shahzadhuq/modernization-decomposing-monolith/modernization-patterns/1-strangler-fig-pattern.md

 <details>
 <summary>click to expand</summary>

-- Allows you to incrmentally move functionality over to your modernized architecture without causing disruption to your legacy application.
+- Allows you to incrementally move functionality over to your modernized architecture without causing disruption to your legacy application.

 - Without switching live traffic, you can deploy the modernized components to production, perform tests in-parallel to the existing system, and validate functional behavior.

 - Incremental modernization gives you the ability to pause/stop while still taking advantage of the modernized system delivered so far.

 > **Deployment vs Release**: Important to keep the deployment & release concepts separate. `Deployment`: Push to production and validate functional behavior.
 It's not live yet!
 `Release`: When modernized component is ready, you can start directing user traffic to it.

 **Be mindful:**